 While the requirements and process will vary, all banks are subject to the same rules and regulations.
 And all of them are under pressure to apply enhanced risk policies and procedures.

-When it comes to opening bank accounts in Malta, one of the most important questions that you need to answer is whether or not Malta is really the best place for you to be banking.
+When it comes to opening a bank account with Maltese bank, one of the most important questions that you need to answer is whether or not Malta is really the best place for you to be banking.

 In many cases, the answer to this question is no.